-Term Definition Payments for persons with hemophilia who were infected with HIV are: • Payments from any fund established by manufacturers of blood plasma pursuant to a class settlement in the case Susan Walker vs. Bayer Corporation; or • Payments made pursuant to a release of all claims in case entered into in lieu of the class settlement.
+Term Definition Payments for Persons with Hemophilia Infected with HIV Payments for persons with hemophilia who were infected with HIV are: • Payments from any fund established by manufacturers of blood plasma pursuant to a class settlement in the case Susan Walker vs. Bayer Corporation; or • Payments made pursuant to a release of all claims in case entered into in lieu of the class settlement.
 The release must be signed on or before the later of 12/31/1997 or 270 days after the release is first sent to the person to whom payment is to be made.